openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 The concrete scope values and the mapping between a certain scope value and the respective Presentation Definition is out of scope of this specification.

-Possible options include normative text in a specification defining scope values along with a description of their semantics or machine readable definitions in the Wallet's server metadata, mapping a scope value to an equivalent `presentation_definition` object as defined in [@!DIF.PresentationExchange].
+Possible options include normative text in a separate specification defining scope values along with a description of their semantics or machine readable definitions in the Wallet's server metadata, mapping a scope value to an equivalent `presentation_definition` object.

-The definition MUST allow the verifier to determine the identifiers for Presentation Definition and input descriptors used in the respective presentation submission response parameter as well as the credential formats and types in the `vp_token` response parameter.
+Such definition of a scope value MUST allow the verifier to determine the identifiers for Presentation Definition and input descriptors used in the respective `presentation_submission` response parameter as well as the credential formats and types in the `vp_token` response parameter defined in (#response_type_vp_token).

 It is RECOMMENDED to use collision-resistant scopes values.